Worried About the Wrong Things?

 In medical school, one of the most important lessons learned is to constantly reassess the patient.
 After every intervention, recheck and see how he is doing.
 What has changed?
 How did a medicine or oxygen or CPR help the situation?
 Could you actually be making things worse?
 And how has the simple passage of time – independent of your therapeutic intervention – changed the patient’s status?
 It would be foolish to take care of a patient without constantly reassessing the situation and course-correcting when needed.

-My new quest is to get you there: to write pieces and post content to help you worry about the things that really deserve your attention.
+My new quest is to get you there: to write pieces and post content to help you worry less, or at least focus that worry on the things that really deserve your attention.
 The newsletter also has content for you to pass along to your kids because, even though I have a foot back in the parenting world, I’ll never leave those tweens and teens hanging.
-And just because I am a pro-social nerd, you’ll find a book recommendation and an intro to a charity that is changing the world for kids and families.
+And just because I am a pro-social nerd, you’ll find book recommendations and intros to organizations that are changing the world for kids and families.